-Figure 9.10 summarizes changes in system costs, based on ST model results using MM price-policy assumptions, when the NatriumTM demonstration project and other nuclear projects are eliminated from the P-MM portfolio.
+Figure 9.10 summarizes changes in system costs, based on ST model results using MM pricepolicy assumptions, when the NatriumTM demonstration project and other nuclear projects are eliminated from the P1-MM portfolio.
 The graph on the left shows annual changes in cost by category and the graph on right shows annual net changes in total costs (the solid black line) and the cumulative PVRR(d) of changes to net system costs over time (the dashed black line).
-Through 2042, the PVRR(d) shows that the portfolio without nuclear projects is \$1.42 billion higher relative to the P-MM portfolio.
-On a risk-adjusted basis, considering the risk associated with low-probability, high-cost events through stochastic simulations, the portfolio without nuclear resources is \$1.66 billion higher cost than the P-MM portfolio.
+Through 2042, the PVRR(d) shows that the portfolio without nuclear projects is \$1.65 billion higher cost than the P1-MM portfolio.
+On a risk-adjusted basis, which factors in the risk associated with lowprobability, high-cost events through stochastic simulations, the portfolio without nuclear resources is \$1.90 million higher cost than the P-MM portfolio.

 When the advanced nuclear projects are removed from the portfolio, the cost for new proxy resources decreases overall as the replacement options have lower capital costs.
-However, higher ongoing variable and fuel costs at peaking resources, and higher emissions costs more than offsets any reduced capital savings garnered by eliminating nuclear units from the portfolio.
+However, higher ongoing variable and fuel costs at peaking resources, and higher emissions costs more than offsets any reduced capital savings garnered by eliminating nuclear plants from the portfolio.